General Information About Adult Soft Tissue Sarcoma

 - Having certain inherited disorders can increase the risk of adult soft tissue sarcoma.

-- Possible signs of adult soft tissue sarcoma include a lump or swelling in soft tissue of the body.
+- A sign of adult soft tissue sarcoma is a lump or swelling in soft tissue of the body.

 - Adult soft tissue sarcoma is diagnosed with a biopsy.